Documentation

 What is Burp Suite?

-💡 Burp Suite is a leading web vulnerability scanner used by security professionals for penetration testing of web applications.
+💡 is a leading web vulnerability scanner used by security professionals for penetration testing of web applications.
 It provides tools for scanning, testing, and analyzing vulnerabilities, and supports both manual and automated security testing workflows.
 Burp Suite is widely used for identifying issues such as injection flaws, authentication vulnerabilities, and other security concerns in web applications.

 Pynt's integration with Burp Suite